fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

   to automatically select the image to use.
 - Some fields in Pod are dependent on related settings.
 For example, CPU request must be less than the CPU limit.
-If both fields aren't configured together, the pod may fail to start.
+If both fields aren't configured together, the pod might fail to start.

 Additionally, the `agent-group` field can be configured using the annotation
 like: